Education in Laos: Since 1975

 Performance statistics vary according to rural-urban location, ethnic group, and gender.
 Enrollment and school quality are higher in urban areas, where the usefulness of a formal education is more evident than in rural farming communities.
-Isolated teachers confronted with primitive rural living and teaching conditions have a difficult time maintaining their own commitment as well as the interest of their pupils.
-Ethnic minority students who have no tradition of literacy and who do not speak Lao have a particularly difficult time.
+Isolated teachers confronted with primitive rural living and teaching conditions have a difficult time maintaining their own commitment and the interest of their pupils.
 Unless the teacher is of the same or similar ethnic group as the students, communication and culturally appropriate education are limited.
-Because of these factors, in the late 1980s the enrollment rate for the Lao Sung was less than half that of the Lao Loum; enrollment was also low fofr Lao Theung children.
+Because of these factors, in the 1980s the enrollment rate for the Lao Sung was less than half that of the Lao Loum.

-Girls are less likely than boys to attend school and attend for fewer years—a discrepancy that was declining, however, in the early 1990s.
-In 1969 only 37 percent of students in primary school were girls; by 1989, however, 44 percent of primary school students were girls.
-Because of Lao Sung cultural attitudes toward girls' and women's responsibilities, girls in these groups accounted for only 26 percent of all students.
+Girls are less likely than boys to attend school and attend for fewer years—a discrepancy that was declining in the 1990s.
+In 1969 37% of students in primary school were girls; by 1989, 44% of primary school students were girls.
+Because of Lao Sung cultural attitudes toward girls' and women's responsibilities, girls in these groups accounted for 26% of all students.

-Secondary education enrollment has expanded since 1975 but as of mid-1994 was still limited in availability and scope.
-In 1992-93 only about 130,000 students were enrolled in all postprimary programs, including lower- and upper-secondary schools, vocational programs, and teacher-training schools.
-The exodus of Laotian elite after 1975 deprived vocational and secondary schools of many of their staff, a situation that was only partly offset by students returning from training in socialist countries.
-Between 1975 and 1990, the government granted over 14,000 scholarships for study in at least eight socialist countries: just over 7,000 were to the Soviet Union, followed by 2,500 to Vietnam, and 1,800 to the German Democratic Republic (East Germany).
+In 1992-93 about 130,000 students were enrolled in all postprimary programs, including lower- and upper-secondary schools, vocational programs, and teacher-training schools.
+The exodus of Laotian elite after 1975 deprived vocational and secondary schools of some of their staff, a situation that was partly offset by students returning from training in socialist countries.
+Between 1975 and 1990, the government granted over 14,000 scholarships for study in at least 8 socialist countries: over 7,000 were to the Soviet Union, followed by 2,500 to Vietnam, and 1,800 to the German Democratic Republic (East Germany).

-In mid-1994 the school year was nine months.
-The ideal sequence included five years of primary school, followed by three years of lower-secondary school and three years of upper-secondary school.
+In 1994 the school year was 9 months.
+The ideal sequence included 5 years of primary school, followed by 3 years of lower-secondary school and 3 years of upper-secondary school.
 In 2010, another year was added to upper-secondary school, for a total of 12 years of primary and secondary education.
 Some students go directly from primary or lower-secondary school to vocational instruction, for example, in teacher-training schools or agriculture schools.